jpthacker/jpthacker/README.md

 }
 ```

-I’m a junior web developer specializing in the front end (but don’t worry, I have a few back end tricks up my sleeve as well).
-I recently completed a part-time software developer course with _nology.io and I’m now proficient in Javascript (ES6), React, CSS/SCSS and HTML5 and familiar with range of key approaches such as OOP, TDD and Agile.
+I recently completed a part-time software developer course with _nology.io.
+I’m now proficient in Javascript (ES6), React, CSS/SCSS and HTML5, among other technologies, and familiar with range of key approaches such as OOP, TDD and Agile.

 I’m looking to develop my skills further in a fulfilling front end role in the Tech sector, where I hope to apply my creative flair and people skills, as well as my technical experience, to produce impactful and beautiful applications.

-I have a background in academia and the humanities, which means that I'm an exceptionally strong critical thinker and communicator, and I tend to bring an element of original thinking and creative flair to any project that I’m a part of.
+I have a background in academia and the humanities, specifically English literature.
+When I'm not coding, I can be found writing, reading, playing tennis or walking in the Peak District.

-I can boast a growing portfolio of project that make use of a range of in-demand technologies.
+I can boast a growing portfolio of projects that make use of a range of in-demand languages and technologies.
 Check out what I've been learning and working on below!

 ## Technologies / Skills